vydixit/SupportArticles-docs/support/azure/active-directory/directory-sync-stop-register.md

 - You're unable to start one or more of the directory synchronization services.

 > [!NOTE]
-> By default, directory synchronization runs every three hours.
+> By default, directory synchronization runs every 30 Minutes.

 ## Cause